Covid-19: Central team writes to Bengal Chief Secy, seeks details of death audit committee

 After visiting a Covid-19 designated hospital in Kolkata and a quarantine centre in Rajarhat area, the Inter-Ministerial Central Team (IMCT) sent a letter to Chief Secretary Rajiv Sinha with a strong observation about the treatment system for Covid-19 patients and sought details of the death audit committee constituted by the state to announce the death toll.

-The Mamata Banerjee-led West Bengal government and the Centre have been engaged in a war of words over the arrival of two inter-ministerial central teams in the state to assess the preparedness of the state in tackling the coronavirus outbreak.
+The Mamata Banerjee-led West Bengal government and the Centre have been engaged in a war of words over the arrival of two inter-ministerial central teams in the state to assess the preparedness in tackling the coronavirus outbreak.

 The central team head and a senior bureaucrat in the Ministry of Defence Apurba Chandra has written two letters to the Chief Secretary, out of of which one questioned the death audit committee.
 The letter said, “The Principal Secretary (Health) in his presentation on April 23 gave some reasons for establishment of the committee of Doctors and also mentioned that if a covid patient dies in a road accident, he can not be said had died of COVID.
 The IMCT did not find the reasoning convincing as there is no comparison between a road death and a death in a hospital due to disease.”
 The team also sought information about the doctor’s committee and the order regarding the constitution of the committee.